 We apply the Regional Ocean Modeling System (ROMS) to the Irish Sea.
-A number of recent studies have used ROMS to successfully evaluate the marine renewable energy resource around the United Kingdom and northwest European shelf seas (e.g. Neill et al. 2014a; 2014b; Hashemi et al. 2015b).
-ROMS is an open-source, 3D, free-surface, terrain-following, primitive equations model, suitable for investigating a broad range of oceanographic processes on various temporal and spatial scales, including regional and coastal domains.
+A number of recent studies have used ROMS to successfully evaluate the marine renewable energy resource around the United Kingdom and northwest European shelf seas (e.g. [25-27]).
+ROMS is an opensource, 3D, free-surface, terrain-following, primitive equations model, suitable for investigating a broad range of oceanographic processes on various temporal and spatial scales, including regional and coastal domains.
 The finite-difference approximations of the Reynolds-averaged Navier-Stokes equations are implemented using the hydrostatic and Boussinesq assumptions.
-The numerical algorithms of ROMS are described further in Shchepetkin and McWilliams (2005).
+The numerical algorithms of ROMS are described further in Shchepetkin and McWilliams [28].